GeForce Now: GeForce Now for computers

 At the Consumer Electronics Show in January 2017, Nvidia announced a version of GeForce Now for Windows and Macintosh computers.
 Unlike the version for Nvidia Shield (which Nvidia promoted as being similar to Netflix), this is a separate offering in which users can rent access to a remote desktop with access to a Windows environment with GeForce GTX graphics.
 Users can install digital distribution clients such as Steam onto the remote desktop to download and run purchased or free-to-play games as they would locally.
-One potential pricing structure is per-minute of play time using blocks of service credits; two price tiers would be available, with GTX 1060 and GTX 1080-class performance respectively.
+One potential pricing structure is per-minute of play time using blocks of service credits; two price tiers would be available, with GTX 1060 and GTX 1080–class performance respectively.
 Nvidia aimed this service towards users who want to play their own purchased games on computers that are not compatible with them, such as laptops and computers with low-end capabilities.
 This pricing structure was never introduced.
 Instead, Nvidia revealed two membership options – Free and Founder's – on February 4, 2020, when GeForce Now officially ended its beta period.

 On March 18, 2021, GeForce Now changed the membership options to Free and Priority.
-In addition to the change of memberships options, GeForce Now also announced any one who had purchased the Founders membership, on or before March 17, 2021, would automatically given Founders for Life membership, which would continue at $4.99/month so long as membership was kept live.
+In addition to the change of memberships options, GeForce Now also announced any one who had purchased the Founders membership, on or before March 17, 2021, would automatically be given Founders for Life membership, which would be $9.99-per-month one for new subscribers instead of $4.99/month.
 On October 21, 2021, Geforce Now added their RTX 3080 subscription service, which includes Data centers running on the newest RTX 3080 graphics cards.

 Nvidia announced a planned beta of the service in March 2017, but it was silently cancelled.
 In an earnings report in May 2017, Nvidia CEO Jen-Hsun Huang revealed that a beta would be held "sometime soon", but that the company was "still years away from being able to find the right balance between cost and quality of service and the pervasiveness of virtualizing a gaming PC."
 In late October 2017, Nvidia launched a free and open beta of the service limited to the Macintosh platform for English users in North America and Europe.
 In January 2018, Nvidia added PCs to the GeForce Now service, and, on February 4, 2020, the service was launched to the general public with generally positive reviews compared to rival streaming service Stadia.

+Global distribution and alliance partners

+Nvidia's GeForce Now game streaming service leverages a network of alliance partners to expand its reach and make cloud gaming accessible to users around the globe.
+These partners operate the service in their respective regions, tailoring offerings based on local market dynamics.
+As of August 2023, there are various distribution Alliance partners across the world, according to Nvidia’s Website.